 In November 2022, we completed an initial public offering in which we offered and sold an aggregate of 16,387,500 Class A ordinary shares in the form of ADSs.
-On November 11, 2022, our ADSs commenced trading on Nasdaq under the symbol "ATAT."
+On November 11, 2022, the ADSs representing our Class A ordinary shares commenced trading on Nasdaq under the symbol "ATAT."